philippe44/SqueezeAMP/README.md

 ## Connectors & WROVER pin assignments

-(Under parenthesis is the WROVER pin number)
+There are 3 PCB version, with a basic and a boost option for each one (see below for basic/boot differences).

-All connectors are through-holes so that you can not populate them and directly solder wires if you want to use the board inside another equipment.
-There are differences between PCB 3.X and others
+All connectors are through-holes so that you can not populate them and directly solder wires if you want to use the board inside another equipment (Under parenthesis is the WROVER pin number).

 - J1: power jack
 - J2: audio jack